 The reality of death

-Erin Austin’s 5- and 7 1/2-year-old sons, William and Quinn, faced the reality of parental loss when their father Jeff took his life in February 2009.
+Erin Austin’s sons, William and Quinn (5 and 7 1/2 years old at press time), faced the reality of parental loss when their father Jeff took his life in February 2009.
 At such tender ages, William and Quinn struggled to grasp the finality of their father’s death and to come to terms with their feelings.